gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Kotlin DSL improvements

-Gradle’s Kotlin DSL provides an alternative syntax to the traditional Groovy DSL with an enhanced editing experience in supported IDEs, with superior content assist, refactoring, documentation, and more.
+Gradle's [Kotlin DSL](userguide/kotlin_dsl.html) provides an alternative syntax to the traditional Groovy DSL with an enhanced editing experience in supported IDEs, with superior content assist, refactoring, documentation, and more.

 #### Updated the Kotlin DSL to Kotlin API Level 1.7